Back to Blog

 Frequently Asked Questions

 What songs will Lewis Capaldi play?
-Expect a setlist that heavily features his most beloved hits like "Someone You Loved," "Before You Go," "Pointless," and "Bruises."
-He also incorporates fan favourites and deeper cuts from his albums, Divinely Inspired to a Hellish Extent and Broken by Desire to Be Heavenly Sent.
-While the core setlist is consistent, he sometimes includes a surprise or two, and his emotional delivery of each song is what makes it unique.
+Expect a strong mix of his most popular hits, including "Someone You Loved," "Before You Go," "Forget Me," and "Pointless."
+He will undoubtedly perform fan favourites from both Divinely Inspired to a Hellish Extent and Broken by Desire to Be Heavenly Sent.
+While the core setlist is consistent for major tours, he occasionally performs deeper cuts, and there's always a possibility of a surprise cover or a preview of new material.

 What's the refund policy?
-Refund policies vary by ticket vendor.
-Generally, tickets are non-refundable unless the event is cancelled.
-If an event is rescheduled, tickets are usually valid for the new date.
-Always review the terms and conditions at the point of purchase.
+Refund policies are determined by the ticket vendor and the event promoter.
+Generally, tickets are non-refundable, except in the case of a full event cancellation by the organiser.
+If an event is rescheduled, tickets are usually valid for the new date, and refund options may be limited.
+Always check the terms and conditions of your ticket purchase.

 Top Tips for Lewis Capaldi at Hyde Park